rotki/rotki/docs/api.rst

 Decode transactions that haven't been decoded yet
 =================================================

-.. http:delete:: /api/(version)/blockchains/ETH/transactions/decode
+.. http:post:: /api/(version)/blockchains/evm/transactions/decode

-   Doing a POST on the transactions decoding endpoint will start the decoding process for all the transactions that haven't been decoded yet.
+   Doing a POST on the transactions decoding endpoint will start the decoding process for all the transactions that haven't been decoded yet for the given chain and addresses combination.
 Transactions already decoded won't be re-decoded.

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``